alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 <!-- 3c2e30ed531f1b7bb8582131791ef67dc8f0edd6 -->

 Static sites are cool.
 They are generally faster, less resource intensive and avoid platform lock-in.
 Not to mention they're a heck of a lot more secure than their dynamic counterparts.
+For a more in depth look at the pros and cons of statically generated websites you can read my post on TODO.

 The purpose of this article is to guide you in setting up your static site on AWS <ins>with SSL support</ins>, which is something I feel is imperative in today's world.
 Encryption should be a necessity and not just a nice-to-have.
 For a